News » #pinupdress

 The Grace was a sweet and flirty little sundress.
 She appeared only once in the summer of 2013 although we did make a similar style later called the Phoebe.
 She had some seriously cute nautical prints and also one that was aptly named Spirograph.

-ISOBELOur youngest fan is the inspiration for the name of our newest sundress.
+ISOBELOur youngest fan is the inspiration for the name for this fun sundress.
 Isobel, also known as "The Littlest Velvet", loved visiting our studio with her parents.
-Her mom, Brandi, is a long-time customer with a full closet of fabulous CV dresses, and her dad, John, modelled our men's shirts for us.
+Her mom, Brandi, is a long-time customer with a full closet of fabulous CV dresses, and her dad, Jon, modeled our men's shirts for us.
 Isobel herself owns 3 Cherry Velvet dresses that she used to wear just for dress-up to be like her mom.
 This photo was from a very early visit to our studio with her Dad.
 For a school project she was trying out being a fashion designer for the day.
 It warms my heart to name a dress after this sweet girl.

 Isobel's namesake is a fun and versatile sun dress with a little something extra; a front zipper that allows you to decide whether or not you want to share a peek of cleavage.
 You'll want one of these if you've owned a Marie dress and love a front zip.
 Isobel will debut in a series of bright and flirty prints any minute now - we can't wait to share them with you!